 We work hard to create an ethos that discourages any form of bullying or similar actions which undermine our aims; such actions will not be tolerated.
 If bullying does occur, all students should be able to report it confidently and know that incidents will be dealt with promptly and effectively.
 Anyone who knows that bullying is happening is expected to be an upstander and report it.
-The school also recognises that it must take note of bullying perpetrated outside of school but which affects the school community.
+The school recognises the risks associated with children sharing overnight accommodation in the boarding house (and on residential trips) and also recognises that it must take note of bullying perpetrated outside of school but which affects the school community.
 The school will do what is reasonably practicable to help eliminate any such bullying.